 While propaganda purports half-truths, fake news is different in that it’s usually patently false.
 Think tabloids with outrageous headlines -- “Oprah gains 600 pounds!” or “The Pope is charged with ten felonies."

+Seems ridiculous, right?
+Still, people are buying tabloid, clicking on fake news, and believing it all in the process.
 But how did this all start?
 And what are the effects of fake news today?
 Continue reading to find out.

 Drinking a Boys Blood for Passover?